Last Updated on

 That said, modern food practices have depleted the number of nutrients present in the soil, and food is simply not as nutritious as it once was.

-The most common supplements you want to consider are vitamin D as already mentioned, zinc, magnesium, B-vitamins (especially if you’re vegetarian/vegan), and omega-3 oils.
+The most common supplements you want to consider are vitamin D as already mentioned, zinc, magnesium, B-vitamins (especially if you’re vegetarian/vegan) all of which can normally be found in a quality multi-vitamin, and omega-3 oils.

 These are the most commonly lacking nutrients from our diets that will have a positive impact on your health and testosterone levels.
 However, the primary focus should be on eating a varied diet that is rich in all the nutrients you need.
 Look at supplements as a backup to cover all of your bases.